Porvoo

 Porvoo is located on the southern coast of Finland, approximately 35 km east of the city border of Helsinki and about 50 km from the city centre.
 Porvoo was one of the six medieval towns of Finland, along with Turku, Ulvila, Rauma, Naantali and Vyborg, and is first mentioned as a city in texts from the 14th century.
 Porvoo is the seat of the Swedish-speaking Diocese of Borgå of the Evangelical Lutheran Church of Finland.
 Porvoo briefly served as the capital of the former Eastern Uusimaa region.

-Porvoo Old Town (Porvoon vanhakaupunki; Borgå gamla stan) is a popular tourist destination, known for its well-preserved 18th- and 19th-century buildings, and the 15th-century Porvoo Cathedral.
-The Old Town and the Porvoonjoki River Valley are recognized as, together, one of the National landscapes of Finland.

 Porvoo is a bilingual municipality with Finnish and Swedish as its official languages.
 The population consists of Finnish speakers, Swedish speakers, and speakers of other languages.
 The municipalities neighbouring Porvoo are Askola, Loviisa, Myrskylä, Pornainen, and Sipoo; and the sub-region maintained by Porvoo includes Askola, Myrskylä and Pukkila.

+Porvoo Old Town (Porvoon vanhakaupunki; Borgå gamla stan) is a popular tourist destination, known for its well-preserved 18th- and 19th-century buildings, and the 15th-century Porvoo Cathedral.
+The Old Town and the Porvoonjoki River Valley are recognized as, together, one of the National landscapes of Finland.
+In December 2025, Radio Nostalgia voters chose Porvoo as the "most beautiful Christmas town in Finland".